Miranda (state): 19th Century

 After the dissolution of Gran Colombia, Venezuela still used the provinces as a political-territorial organization, which had been used for a long time.
 Miranda, at that time, was part of a province.
 Between 1832 and 1855 the use of the province persisted due to the confusion generated by the existence of a state as a political division of the country.

 The division by states did not appear in Venezuela in a concrete way until 1864, when about twenty states were founded which, in the following governments, would be reduced to nine, among these, the founded state of Guzmán Blanco, which by 1873 only covered the region of Aragua.

 In 1881, the State of Guzmán Blanco expanded its territory to include the region of Miranda, among other nearby regions that were included as part of Guárico.

 In 1889, the territory of the Guzmán Blanco State was again modified by the Constitution, and its size was reduced by excluding several regions of the country such as the region of Aragua, but renaming the State as Edo Miranda.

 20th and 21st Centuries

 In 1900, by decree of General Cipriano Castro, the state of Caracas was included in Miranda and Caracas was renamed Miranda State with the provisional capital in Santa Lucia.
 Then in 1901 the political-territorial space is modified again and the capital of the state becomes Petare, and in 1904 it is changed to Ocumare del Tuy.

 In 1909 the last important modification was made, changing the capital to Los Teques.

 In 1982, the municipality of Los Salias was founded through the Official Gazette of the State of Miranda.

 In 1989, after the decentralization carried out by President Carlos Andrés Perez, Arnaldo Arocha was elected the first governor by popular vote.

-By October 15, 2017, Héctor Rodríguez was elected governor of the State of Miranda, after facing Carlos Ocariz in an election.
+In October 2017, Héctor Rodríguez was elected governor of the State of Miranda, after facing Carlos Ocariz in an election.